wasny0ps/Ethernaut-Challenges/Challenges/Dex/README.md

 In solidity, mathematical processes are between integers values so the result of this process must be an integer.
 That's why, it doesn't get fractions.
 For example, `5 / 2 = 2` in solidity.

 When we look at the contract, it divides the `getSwapPrice()` function.
 In other words, there are potential issues we will abuse them.
 We're going to swap all of our token1 for token2.
 Then swap all our token2 to obtain token1, then swap all our token1 for token2 and continue.
-Here's how the price history and balances would go.

 ```
       DEX       |      player